The Ultimate Beginner’s Guide to Website Audit with Ahrefs

 What are the incompetencies seen in the content compared to the competitors’ websites?

 We know that backlinks are vital for rankings and building authority.
 Analyzing them is a crucial part of your website.
 So, it’s better to evaluate all your links to find the good, bad, and lost ones.
-Not only this assessment ensures that spammy backlinks are spotted but helps you avoid Google Penalty and huge damage.
+Not only does this assessment ensure that spammy backlinks are spotted, but it also helps you avoid Google Penalty and huge damage.

 In Ahrefs, Backlink research is just the next level.
 Having the biggest index of over 35T backlinks, it is one of the best tools for Backlink Profile Assessment.

 I go to Site Explorer and click on Overview.
 It shows the number of referring domains and backlinks.
 You can compare this data to your competitors and figure out how many more quality backlinks you might need.

 Next, I go to the backlinks option.
 Here I can see all new and lost backlinks and a whole lot of essential data, which can help me strengthen my backlink profile.

 Choose to only see dofollow or nofollow.
 You pick a backlink type as well.

 You can also see broken backlinks and, if by chance you have any, proceed to take necessary actions, e.g., asking the host to change the link or setting up 301 redirects.